andrewgurung/RWD/Ch10/Notes.md

   ```
 - Use tools such as BrowserSync to synchronize your work
   - http://browsersync.io/

 - Embracing progressive enhancement
+  - Begin all front-end code with lowest common denominator
+  - Then progressively enhance code for more capable devices and browsers
+  - Concentrate on using elements such as main, header, footer, article, section and aside correctly

 - Defining a browser support matrix
 - Progressive enhancement in practice
 - Linking CSS breakpoints to JavaScript